5 Must See Temples in Chiang Rai: the Jewels of Northern Thailand

 The Blue Temple, officially known as Wat Rong Suea Ten, is another of the remarkable temples in Chiang Rai.
 It was designed by Putha Kabkaew, a former student of Chalermchai Kositpipat, and its construction was completed in 2016.

-The Blue Temple was secret jewel because it is relatively new and not as well-known as other temples in the region but that is changing quickly.
-Its vibrant blue colour and exquisite artwork have made it an Instagram favourite of people who visit Chiang Rai.
+The Blue Temple was a secret jewel because it is relatively new and not as well-known as other temples in the region, but that is changing quickly.
+Its vibrant blue colour and exquisite artwork have made it a favorite on Instagram for people who visit Chiang Rai.

 The temple compound does not follow a narrative or represent a philosophical journey like the White Temple.
-Its beauty lays in its architectural design and the peace it resonates.
+Its beauty lies in its architectural design and the peace it resonates.

 Features of the Blue Temple

-The interior of the temple is stunning, with a grand white statue of Buddha poised in the Bhumisparsha Mudra pose.
+The interior of the temple is stunning.
+A grand white statue of Buddha poised in the Bhumisparsha Mudra pose stands inside.
 This positioning showcases Buddha’s right hand gesturing towards the earth, symbolising the very moment when enlightenment was achieved.

 From afar, the Blue Temple looks like it is glowing in the dark because of its vibrant colour.
 This effect is more pronounced in the evening when it creates a breathtaking contrast against the twilight sky.